polcak/jsrestrictor/docs/blogarticles/fpdetection.md

 We have developed a JShelter module dedicated to browser fingerprinting detection called *FingerPrint Detector (FPD)*.
 FPD applies a heuristic approach to detect fingerprinting behaviour in real-time.
 FPD counts calls to JavaScript APIs often employed by fingerprinting scripts.
 When FPD detects fingerprinting attempt, it will (1) inform the user, (2) prevent uploading of the fingerprint to the server, (3) prevent storing the fingerprint for later usage.
 We tested FPD on the top 100 homepages and login pages.
 The results show that FPD identifies excessive fingerprinting behaviour and takes the necessary measures against fingerprint leakage.

 Nevertheless, we still see work to do.
-The detection heuristics needst to be updated.
+The detection heuristics need to be updated.
 The real-world testing yields interesting research questions.
 How to define an excessive fingerprint?
 What fingerprints should be blocked by the extension, and what fingerprints should not?
 What is the best behaviour so that the users find the extension helpful?